Analysis | Twitter keeps flagging Trump for disinformation because Trump keeps tweeting disinformation

 From Nov.
 4 until the end of the month, Trump tweeted more than 750 times, averaging a tweet an hour.
 Of those tweets, more than two-thirds were about the election or his claims of “fraud.”
 Forty percent of those tweets — more than a quarter of all of his tweets — were flagged by Twitter as erroneous.

 A review of the tweets (which can be seen at the Factba.se website) makes clear that Trump was simply throwing out nonsense day after day.
-Scroll back to the period right after the election and you get things like this:
+Scroll back to the period right after the election, and you get things like this:

 Georgia has since completed an audit and a recount of the ballots cast.
 Trump did not win.
-So instead of praising Republican Gov. Brian Kemp, Trump now instead attacks him as being complicit in some vast unproven conspiracy.
+So instead of praising Republican Gov. Brian Kemp, Trump now instead attacks him as being complicit in some vast unproved conspiracy.
 Over and over, it’s the same pattern: Trump makes an obviously false claim, it is never substantiated, and he changes what he’s claiming.

 It’s worth noting that Twitter’s flags of Trump’s tweets are milquetoast, at best.
-There have been times when the full content of a tweet is obscured, but generally the social media company simply applies a docile “𝖺𝗁𝖾𝗆 𝗍𝗁𝗂𝗌 𝗆𝖺𝗒 𝗇𝗈𝗍 𝖻𝖾 𝖾𝗇𝗍𝗂𝗋𝖾𝗅𝗒 𝗍𝗋𝗎𝖾 𝖿𝗒𝗂” warning.
+There have been times when the full content of a tweet is obscured, but generally the social media company simply applies a docile “𝖺𝗁𝖾𝗆, 𝗍𝗁𝗂𝗌 𝗆𝖺𝗒 𝗇𝗈𝗍 𝖻𝖾 𝖾𝗇𝗍𝗂𝗋𝖾𝗅𝗒 𝗍𝗋𝗎𝖾 𝖿𝗒𝗂” warning.
 It is quite literally the least the company can do to combat the president’s efforts to mislead the public.

 This, traditionally, has been the goal of the sorts of pressure campaigns that in recent months have meant forcing Twitter and Facebook executives to march up to Capitol Hill for hearings.
 The intent is to get the companies to police themselves in ways that don’t conflict with or interrupt what political actors want to do.
 Trump, though, seems to want to go further, to use his power to get the companies to do what he wants.